Jump to ↓

 Components of Unified Customer Experience

-Providing customers with a unified experience requires companies to incorporate their business values, mission, and image into every facet of the customer journey.
+Providing customers with a unified experience requires companies to consistently incorporate their business values, mission, communication style, and overall branding strategy into every facet of the customer journey.

 Factors to consider when implementing a unified customer experience are: